usds/techfar-hub-website-v3/How-To-Update/basic-markdown.md

 [The link text](/the/link/url)
 ```

 When the site builds, the link text will be a link with an underline, and when you click it, it'll go to `/the/link/url`.
-If the URL is to another site (e.g., `[See the page on SAM.gov](https://sam.gov)`), the link will get a little arrow that indicates that it's an offite link.
+If the URL is to another site (e.g., `[See the page on SAM.gov](https://sam.gov)`), the link will get a little arrow that indicates that it's an offsite link.
 If the link is to a document, like a PDF or word doc (e.g.e, `[Download the agile estimator](/assets/files/agile-estimator.docx)`), it'll get a cute little icon for its file type.
 This all happens automatically.

 ### A few notes on links